MTG/SymbTr/README.md

 #### Where are the PDFs?

 Adding the PDFs to the repository would make it fairly bulky.
-You can download the PDFs from the CompMusic website (http://compmusic.upf.edu/node/140).
-You can also follow the link in the corresponding /PDF folder to download the files.
+You can download the PDFs from the SymbTr-pdf repository in Github (https://github.com/MTG/SymbTr-pdf).
+The repository is also added as submodule to this repository.